mibotechcoder/mibotechcoder/README.md

 I specialize in building bridges between traditional control logic and modern AI models.
 Whether it's optimizing heat pump behavior, parsing vCards into Power Apps, or simulating EV charging times, I enjoy solving complex problems with elegant, modular design.

-My goal is to enable AI to act meaningfully in any domain where digital logic and automation can improve decision-making, comfort, or sustainability.
+My goal is to enable AI to act meaningfully in any domain where digital logic and automation can improve decision making, comfort, or sustainability.

 I'm also currently prototyping assistant agents that learn from context, adapt to changing inputs, and provide transparent support across industries, from smart buildings and energy to transportation and knowledge work.